openmrs/openmrs-contrib-rest-api-docs/source/includes/auth.md

   .then(result => console.log(result))
   .catch(error => console.log('error', error));
 ```
-* After approving the validity of the username or email provided the system creates activation key link which is sent to the user's email address
+* After verification of the provided username or email, Then user will receive an email containing password change link.

 ## Getting all location without authentication